 Today, almost every company website and app use passwords to authenticate customers.
 Credit unions are no different with their requirements for strong passwords, authentication challenges, enhanced security measures such as multi-factor authentication, and blocked usage of easily obtained data such as date of birth as a password.
 In addition, members are prompted to change their passwords at intervals such as 30 or 45 days.
 These security protocols, however, are often a point of frustration for members.
 With so many passwords to manage, they will often use the same easy-to-remember password across multiple sites.

-Consider these statistics: 71% of accounts are protected by passwords used on multiple sites.
+these statistics: 71% of accounts are protected by passwords used on multiple sites.
 A single password, on average, is used to access five accounts.
 57% of people who have already been scammed in phishing attacks haven’t changed their passwords.
 And 23 million account holders use the password “123456”.
 For these reasons, scammers are constantly working to obtain login and password information through phishing attacks, malware, and the purchase of user login credentials on the dark web.
 They know that one stolen or purchased username and password combination will likely work on any number of other websites.
 Like any other business, fraudsters are looking for economies of scale.
 They want obtained usernames and passwords (especially if they have paid for them on the dark web) to yield the highest revenue, so they use tactics to create large-scale comprehensive attacks such as credential stuffing, bot attacks, and VPN attacks.
 These strategies create a fraud trifecta because they can be combined or layered to cause chaos and maximize the payday harvested from their victims.

 Credential Stuffing

-Fraudsters have been known to use up to 1.5 million stolen credential sets in an automated single attack to gain access to consumer accounts.
+1.5 million stolen credential sets in an automated single attack to gain access to consumer accounts.
 This type of cyberattack occurs when scammers harvest credential-sets through hacking or purchasing them on the dark web, and then try to authenticate as many of those credential-sets as possible in some unsuspecting company’s digital platform before fraud alerts are triggered.
 The “stuffing” refers to the rapid multiple attempts that try permutations of the purchased data.
 For example, maybe the user has since reset the password, replacing a question mark with an exclamation point.
 What the user thinks is a subtle change to protect the account can be instantly discovered by a permutation routine in a credential stuffing attack.
 Once inside, scammers quickly drain accounts of all available cash or use the stolen data to make purchases.

 Besides running password permutation routines, scammers will often use technology to simulate IP addresses from different geographic locations (all in rapid succession) to overwhelm typical digital platform security defenses.